craigmayhew/pipe-gpt/README.md

  - Add documentation
  - Support roles such as "software developer", "data scientist" etc
  - Examples of good prompts:
-    - "How would you improve this code?
-Include line numbers in your comments so I can tell where you mean."
+    - `cat main.rs | pipegpt -p "How would you improve this code?
+Include line numbers in your comments so I can tell where you mean."`
-    - "Is this code production ready?
+    - `cat main.rs | pipegpt -p "Is this code production ready?
 If yes reply "Yes".
 If no, then explain why not.
-Be concise."
+Be concise."`
  - Release crate

 ## Set the open api key env var in windows powershell